How to Pack for a Beach Vacation in JUST a Carry On

 Your personal item must be able to fit underneath the seat in front of you.
 This could be a small duffle, weekender bag, or backpack.
 I don’t recommend carrying a purse for your personal item, as you will lose out on a ton of usable packing space a larger personal item provides.

-The carry on item stows in the overhead bin and can be a suitcase, as long as it meets the airline’s size requirements.
+Your carry on item stows in the overhead bin and can be a suitcase, as long as it meets the airline’s size requirements.
 Many major airlines allow a maximum size of 22 in x 14 in x 9 in (including the handle and wheels), though make sure you check your specific airline’s requirements.

 There is nothing like a cute luggage set to set you up right to pack effectively!
 Now that you have a durable, quality luggage set, it’s time to get packing.